alikhundmiri/my-work-list/Ideas/Mac Apps/readme.md

 ## Show time of different countries

-* select countries you are interested in (where your audience is), maybe fatch this with Google Analytics or Instagram Analytics
+* select countries you are interested in _(where your audience is)_,
+	* maybe fetch audience presence from
+		* Google Analytics
+		* Instagram Analytics
+		* Twitter Analytics
+* Shows what time it is there in each _interested country_.
+* is it recommended to post right now on
+	* facebook
-*
+	* instagram
-*
+	* twitter

 #### Patyment